The national average home price is projected to rise by 3.6 per cent to $376,300 in 2013

 National sales have improved more quickly than anticipated.
 This likely reflects the transient influence of buyers with pre-approved financing making purchases before their lower pre-approved rates expire, particularly in some of Canada’s most active and expensive housing markets.

-“All real estate is local, so housing market prospects can and do differ among regions and communities,” said Wayne Moen, CREA President.
-“For that reason, buyers and sellers should talk to their REALTOR® about the housing market outlook where they live or would like to live.”
+“Real estate markets can be very different depending on the region and community due to local factors,” said Laura Leyser, CREA President.
+“For that reason, buyers and sellers should talk to their REALTOR® about the housing market outlook where they live or might like to.”